AbhishekMurumkar/graphql-tutorial-udemy/Subscriptions.md

      2. This is just like a open socket connection between client and server, allowing server to send changes in data to client whenever there any changes to application data
      3. The Return is not fixed here, since we return data that is obtained from PubSub function

-## Getting Started with Subscriptions
+## Getting Started with Subscriptions & Creating an Counter with it.

 > Example for creating an Subscription : creating an subscription that increments an counter for each second